Car key security in iOS

 The owner’s paired iPhone can share keys to eligible family members’ and friends’ iPhone devices (and their paired Apple Watch devices) by sending a device-specific invitation using iMessage and the Apple Identity Service (IDS).
 All sharing commands are exchanged using the end-to-end encrypted IDS feature.
 The owner’s paired iPhone keeps the IDS channel from changing during the sharing process in order to protect against invitation forwarding.

 Keys can be deleted on the keyholder device from the owner device and in the vehicle.
 Deletions on the keyholder iPhone are effective immediately, even if the keyholder is using the key.
-Therefore a strong warning is shown before the deletion.
-Deletion of keys in the vehicle might be possible anytime or only be possible when the vehicle is online.
+Therefore, a strong warning is shown before the deletion.
+Deletion of keys in the vehicle may be possible anytime or only be possible when the vehicle is online.

 In both cases, the deletion on keyholder device or vehicle is reported to a key inventory server (KIS) on the automaker side, which registers issued keys for a vehicle for insurance purposes.

 The owner can request a deletion from the back of the owner pass.
 The request is first sent to the automaker for key removal in the vehicle.
 The conditions for removing the key from the vehicle are defined by the automaker.
 Only when the key is removed in the vehicle will the automaker server send a remote termination request to the keyholder device.

 When a key is terminated in a device, the applet that manages the digital car keys creates a cryptographically signed termination attestation, which is used as proof of deletion by the automaker and used to remove the key from the KIS.